makingthematrix/scalaonandroid/README.md

 ### Scala on Android

-This is a repo for examples, small tutorials, and some chaotic notes on how to write Android apps with GraalVM, Gluon Mobile, JavaFX, and Scala 2.13.
+This is a repo for examples, small tutorials, and some chaotic notes on how to write Android apps with GraalVM, Gluon Mobile, JavaFX, and Scala 2.13 (or, since June 20, 2021, with Scala 3 🎉).
 As you can imagine, even putting this whole tech stack together requires some effort.
 But I managed to do this pretty quickly for something that looks so complex, so I decided, why the hell not, I want to share with you how to do it.
 My idea is to test all the usual functionalities an Android app should have:
  * UI widgets
  * Push notifications
  * Web sockets